The Future of Gar in Texas

 A primary goal of TPWD’s alligator gar management is to maintain or improve our populations in Texas.
 In the Trinity River, this objective includes retaining fishable numbers of the largest, recreationally valuable fish.
 Because relatively few alligator gar can be sustainably harvested each year, it's important to closely monitor both reproduction and harvest.

-- Prohibit harvest of alligator gar at night by means of lawful archery equipment or crossbow
+- No night-time harvest of alligator gar by means of lawful archery equipment or crossbow

-- Mandatory reporting of all alligator gar harvested statewide except for Falcon International Reservoir via the department website or a mobile app
+- Mandatory reporting of all alligator gar harvested except for Falcon Reservoir, via the department website or a mobile app